-Previously, Kate worked with the Hudson Institute as a Graduate Research Intern, researching corruption issues and special operations counterterrorism deployments.
-In San Diego, she worked with the Trans-Border Institute as a researcher, documenting, recording, and coding homicide victims of cartel related violence.
+Previously, Kate worked with the US Department of Justice, the US State Department, USMA Modern War Institute, and the Hudson Institute.
+In her pre-PhD life, she worked with the Trans-Border Institute as a researcher, documenting, recording, and coding homicide victims of cartel related violence.
 She contributed extensively to the Justice in Mexico News Monitor project, writing articles about narco-violence based on Spanish-language Mexican news.
 Her work can be found here.
-In addition, Kate wrote commentary on political and security topics for the Toronto-based Freedom Observatory.